 - issuing of electronic money.

-Investment Services Act The Investment Services Act governs the provision of investment services in or from within Malta, in relation to certain instruments.
+The Investment Services Act governs the provision of investment services in or from within Malta, in relation to certain instruments.
 The services and products caught under the act reflect the provisions of Annex 1 of the EU Directive on Markets in Financial Instruments II (2014/65/EU) (MiFID II).
 Therefore, fintech businesses conducting an investment service in or from within Malta in relation to certain instruments are subject to licensing conditions under the Investment Services Act.

-Financial Institutions Act The Financial Institutions Act governs the business of a financial institution in or from Malta.
+The Financial Institutions Act governs the business of a financial institution in or from Malta.
 The business of a financial institution is defined as being:

 “a person that regularly or habitually acquires holdings or undertakes the carrying out of any activity listed in the First Schedule of the Financial Institutions Act for the account and at the risk of the person carrying out the activity.”